AREAS OF EXPERTISE:

 Disciplinary and other internal proceedings

-As well as representing clubs and participants who were subject to disciplinary action before the RFU, FA, RFL and PGA, Steven also sits as a disciplinary officer for British Gymnastics, British Cycling and England Boxing.
-He is regularly instructed by the RFU to represent it at disciplinary hearings relating to both on-field and off-field offences.
-He has also represented participants seeking to overturn disciplinary sanctions through Rule K arbitration.
+As well as representing clubs and participants who were subject to disciplinary action before a wide plethora of governing bodies (including, the FA, the RFU, the RFL and the PGA, Steven has also sat as a disciplinary officer for British Gymnastics, British Cycling and England Boxing.
+He has represented participants seeking to overturn disciplinary sanctions through arbitral proceedings, and represented governing bodies before the Courts when resisting such challenges.
 Recent cases include:

 Discrimination in Sport